 - experience and intuition

 - the identity and background of the individual

 - how the probability of certain events is ascertained

 - social influences and social status.

-While it is much more difficult to account for these factors in economic models, they do yield insight into the economic decisions that people actually make.
-Behavioral economics studies these factors in much more detail.
+While it is more difficult to account for these factors in economic models, they do yield insight into the economic decisions people actually make.
+Behavioral economics studies these factors in greater detail.
 By understanding the faults in economic decision-making, behavioral economics can also demonstrate better ways of making decisions that could benefit everyone, and, therefore, the economy.